Side effects of prostate surgery and radiation: What You Need To Know

 Prostate cancer treatment options include open or robotic radical prostatectomy, radiation with external beam radiation and/or brachytherapy, also known as radioactive seed implantation, and high intensity focused ultrasound, also called HIFU.
-Prostate radiation side effects and prostate surgery side effects, in addition to erectile dysfunction, include:
+Prostate surgery side effects and prostate radiation (including HIFU) side effects, in addition to erectile dysfunction, include the following:

-Rectal-Urethral Fistula: A less common but very debilitating complication, especially after radiation, is a rectal-urethral fistula.
+A less common but very debilitating complication, especially after radiation, is a rectal-urethral fistula.
 A fistula is an abnormal hole connecting 2 structures that should be separate.
 A rectal-urethral fistula is a hole connecting the rectum and the prostate.
-Feces then enters the urinary tract and/or urine enters the rectum.
-A fistula is suggested by pneumaturia.
+The development of this fistula means that feces can enter the urinary tract and/or urine can enter the rectum A fistula is suggested by pneumaturia.
 This refers to air coming from the penis in addition to urine during urination.
-Alternatively there can be urine output into the rectum or fecal material in the urine.
+Alternatively, there can be urine output into the rectum or fecal material in the urine.
 In other cases, urinary tract infections can be the caused by a fistula.

-At the Center for Reconstructive Urology, most of our patients are referred by their local Urologists for complex problems and complications after prostate cancer treatment as we are a tertiary referral center for male urethral and penile disorders.
-We are seeing more patients now than in the past for the treatment of complex recurrent bladder neck contractures in particular after radiation therapy for high intensity focused ultrasound (HIFU) for prostate cancer treatment.
-We have noticed that websites promoting HIFU treatment suggest “pinpoint accuracy .. without adverse effects to the surrounding tissues”.
-We do not see patients with successful outcomes and therefore can not determine the complication rate.
-However, we have seen patients with devastating complications.
+We have also noticed that websites promoting HIFU treatment suggest “pinpoint accuracy … without adverse effects to the surrounding tissues”.
+We do not see patients with successful outcomes and therefore cannot determine the complication rate.
+However, we have seen patients with devastating complications where the treatment did not easily treat the cancer while avoiding the prostate surgery side effects and complications.
 In these cases, there were impressive debilitating effects to the surrounding tissues (examples can be found in the bladder neck contractures section).
 A common presentation is a history of radiation therapy or HIFU followed by the development of difficulty with urination along with possible incontinence.
-A “stricture” is diagnosed and treated (often without prior urethral imaging) with dilation using instruments called urethral sounds and/or surgery through the penis to “scrape out" the tissue causing blockage, only for the blockage to recur.
-In some cases, the patient is advised to perform self catheterization to keep the urethra open.
-At that point, the patient and his Urologist feel a more definitive treatment should be considered, and we are consulted.
+A “stricture” is diagnosed and treated (often without prior urethral imaging) with dilation using instruments called urethral sounds and/or surgery through the penis to “scrape out” or “clean out” or “remove” the tissue causing blockage, only for the blockage to recur.
+In some cases, the patient is advised he “needs” to perform self-catheterization to keep the urethra open.
+At that point, the patient and/or his Urologist feel a more definitive treatment should be considered, and we are consulted.